 - Federal Pell Grant: FREE Application for Federal Student Aid received date with a valid expected family contribution (EFC) is prior to the official withdrawal date

 - FSEOG: Federal student aid was awarded prior to official withdrawal date

-- Federal Direct PLUS, Subsidized, Unsubsidized and Perkins Loans: Loan ‘accepted’ (originated) by federal processor prior to official withdrawal date and electronic Master Promissory Note signed prior to calculation
+- Federal Direct PLUS, Subsidized and Unsubsidized: Loan ‘accepted’ (originated) by federal processor prior to official withdrawal date and electronic Master Promissory Note signed prior to calculation

 The post-withdrawal disbursement calculation identifies whether a student is eligible for an additional disbursement despite no longer being enrolled.
 If the student has outstanding institutional charges, the funds are automatically applied to the student’s billing account.
 If a credit balance results from a post-withdrawal disbursement, the student/parent is sent a letter notifying him/her of the amount available.
 The student/parent is asked to return the letter within 14 days indicating whether he/she wishes to receive the credit balance.
 Northeastern Illinois University cannot make a Post-Withdrawal Disbursement to the account or estate of a student who is deceased.
 Further, a student's estate is not required to return any Title IV funds.